ajrowland/rebalancingyou-site/content/recipes/2020-09-10-mexican-salsa.md

 end:
   heading: Notes
   text:
-    - Try using fresh corn just steam and cut straight off the cob.
+    - Try using fresh corn, or just steam and cut straight off the cob.
 Use green chilli instead of red for a milder taste.
 Different beans like pinto and kidney beans can make a great alternative if you can’t get black beans.
 ---